Learning Partial Equivariances from Data: Introduction

-In addition, the optimal family of full / partial equivariances may change per layer.
-This results from changes in pose likelihoods for low and high-level features in the data, e.g., the orientations of edges in an human face, and the pose of human faces relative to the camera.
-Whereas detecting a face may benefit from partial rotation equivariance, detecting edges benefits from full rotation equivariance.
+Moreover, the optimal level of equivariance may change per layer.
+This results from changes in the likelihood of some transformations for low and high-level features.
+For instance, whereas the orientations of edges in an human face are properly described with full rotation equivariance, the poses of human faces relative to the camera are better represented by rotations in a subset of the circle.

-These observations indicate that constructing a model able to define different ranges of partial / full equivariances at each layer may be advantageous.
-Yet, manually defining the level of partial / full equivariance a model must have at every layer is at best a difficult and time-consuming task.
+The previous observations indicate that constructing a model with different levels of equivariance at each layer may be advantageous. \citet{weiler2019general} empirically observed that manually tuning the level of equivariance at different layers leads to accuracy improvements for non-fully equivariant tasks.
+Nevertheless, manually tuning layer-wise levels of equivariance is not straightforward and requires iterations over several possible combinations of equivariance levels.
+Consequently, it is desirable to construct a model able to learn optimal levels of equivariance directly from data.

-In this work, we introduce \textit{Partial Group equivariant Convolutional Neural Networks}: a new family of equivariant methods able to learn partial and full equivariances directly from data at every layer.
-This is achieved by defining a learnable probability distribution over group elements at each group convolutional layer in the network.
-Instead of sampling group elements uniformly from the group during the group convolution -- as normally done --, Partial G-CNNs sample them from the learned distribution.
-This allows them to adjust their level of equivariance during training.
-We note that our partial equivariance framework allows for both equivariance forgetting, and full equivariance.
-The former is obtained by collapsing the distribution along a certain group dimension, e.g., the rotation axis, and the later results from keeping the learned distribution uniform over the entire group.
+In this work, we introduce \textit{Partial Group equivariant CNNs} (Partial G-CNNs): a family of equivariant models able to \textit{learn} layer-wise levels of equivariance directly from data.
+Instead of sampling group elements uniformly from the group during the group convolution --as in G-CNNs--, Partial G-CNNs learn a probability distribution over group elements at each group convolutional layer in the network, and sample group elements during group convolutions from the learned distributions.
+By tuning the learned distributions, Partial G-CNNs adjust their level of equivariance at each layer during training.

-We evaluate Partial G-CNNs on illustrative toy tasks and on challenging benchmark datasets.
-We show that whenever full equivariance is beneficial, e.g., for rotated MNIST, Partial G-CNNs remain fully equivariant.
-However, whenever harmful, our models restrict equivariance to a subset of the group transformations, e.g., to make 6~/~9 classification possible or to improve on natural image classification.
-Our method improves upon conventional group equivariant networks when equivariance reductions are advantageous, and matches their performance whenever their design is optimal.
-To the best of our knowledge, this work is the first approach to explore partial group equivariances, and to provide a practical implementation to learn them directly from data in an end-to-end manner.
+We evaluate Partial G-CNNs on illustrative toy tasks and vision benchmark datasets.
+We show that whenever full equivariance is beneficial, e.g., for rotated MNIST, Partial G-CNNs learn to remain fully equivariant.
+However, if equivariance becomes harmful, e.g., for classification of 6~/~9 digits and natural images, Partial G-CNNs learn to adjust equivariance to a subset of the group to improve accuracy.
+Partial G-CNNs improve upon conventional G-CNNs when equivariance reductions are advantageous, and match their performance whenever their design is optimal.